TayyabHmza/spi_driver/docs/README.md

 See SiFive datasheet for information about the spi module:\
 https://static.dev.sifive.com/SiFive-FE310-G000-manual-v2p0.pdf#chapter.18

+There are two versions of the driver: spi_nointerrupt.c: works without interrupts, current version. spi.c: works with interrupts, to be updated.

 ### Build
 - Set path of Linux kernel source top directory in Makefile